 Early on in Joe’s career, he decided to take Paul Chapman’s successful industry focus model and concentrate Chapman’s efforts on a different industry in transition – the transportation industry.
 At the time, the transportation industry was beginning to go through the throes of deregulation and there was a great deal of uncertainty about who would survive and how.
 Hard work, industry knowledge and unquestionable ethics helped make Chapman a leading M & A firm in the transportation industry.

-Today in its sixth decade, Chapman has expanded the middle market industry focus to include transportation, information technology, manufacturing, retailing, wholesaling, healthcare and food.
+Today in its seventh decade, Chapman has expanded the middle market industry focus to primarily include transportation, information technology, manufacturing, healthcare and food.
+This in additional to further industries served including insurance, wholesale distribution, business-to-business services and selected others.
 Chapman’s goal is to continue its growth while maintaining the highest quality of personalized M & A services.